Zabooby/mpv-config/README.md

 ```

 ## Key Bindings
 Custom key bindings can be added/edited in the [input.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/input.conf) file.
 Refer to the [manual](https://mpv.io/manual/master/) and uosc [commands](https://github.com/tomasklaen/uosc) for making any changes.
-Default key bindings can be seen from the input.conf file but most of the player functions can be used through the menu accessed by <kbd>Right Click</kbd> and the buttons above the timeline.
+Default key bindings can be seen from the [input.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/input.conf) file but most of the player functions can be used through the menu accessed by <kbd>Right Click</kbd> and the buttons above the timeline.

 ## Useful Links

 * [mpv wiki](https://github.com/mpv-player/mpv/wiki) Official wiki with even more useful links
-* [mpv manual](https://mpv.io/manual/master/) Extremely useful for knowing what certain options do and what to put in `mpv.conf`
+* [mpv manual](https://mpv.io/manual/master/) Lists all the options and configuration options mpv understands, key bindings, scripting, and other customizations.
 * [Mathematical evaluation of various scalers](https://artoriuz.github.io/blog/mpv_upscaling.html) My config uses the best scalers/settings from this analysis